graphlit/mcpoogle-mcp-server-remote/README.md

 ## Overview

-McPoogle is a search engine for [MCP](https://modelcontextprotocol.io) (Model Context Protocol) Servers and Tools.
+[McPoogle](https://www.mcpoogle.com) is a search engine for [MCP](https://modelcontextprotocol.io) (Model Context Protocol) Servers and Tools.

 McPoogle is under active development, and released in ‘alpha’.
 McPoogle can make mistakes, and may have unscheduled maintenance.
 Uses data ingested from 7000+ GitHub MCP Server READMEs, MCP docs, and other public sources.

+This MCP server provides search functionality within any MCP client for finding MCP servers or tools.

 For any questions on using the McPoogle search engine, please join our [Discord](https://discord.gg/ygFmfjy3Qx) community and post on the #mcpoogle channel.